 DCB is a Division of the National Cancer Institute, the Federal Government's principal agency for cancer research and training.

-In addition to the Director's Office, DCB consists of six scientific branches that fund and support investigator-initiated research conducted at academic institutions and foundations across the United States.
+In addition to the Office of the Director, DCB consists of six scientific branches that fund and support investigator-initiated research conducted at academic institutions and foundations across the United States.

 Office of the Director

-The Director's Office oversees the activities of the branches as well as special initiatives and Programs that are funded by the Division.
+The Office of the Director oversees the activities of the branches as well as special initiatives and Programs that are funded by the Division.
 The Office also fosters emerging topics in basic cancer biology, such as cancer systems biology, physical sciences in oncology, and the tumor microenvironment, in order to facilitate the development of the field.